Skip to main content

 Tax Impact

 The tax impact chart shows the monthly impact based on your home’s accessed value, should the public question pass.
-The average accessed home value in Robbinsville is $380,000.
-Because the decision/vote, happens in MARCH, if approved, the district can only collect half of the tax amount in 2026.
-You pay a partial amount the first year (2026), the full amount the next year (2027), and after that any increases are limited to the normal rules (the 2% cap).
-Average Assessed Home = $380,000 Average Home Monthly Impact: 2026 = $29.50 2027 = $59.33 Assumed: Historical 3-Year Township Growth of 0.42%
+The average accessed home value in Robbinsville is $380,800.
+The monthly cost INCLUDES the 2% increase.
+This does NOT include the unknown HEALTHCARE Waiver.
+Average Assessed Home = $380,800 Average Home Monthly Impact: 2026 = $42.95 2027 = $39.01 Assumed: Historical 3-Year Township Growth of 0.39%

 Community Information Sessions